isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Postconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
 This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and may have the wrong semantics.

 **Alternative**: Postconditions of the form "this resource must be released" are best expressed by [RAII](#Rr-raii).

+##### Note

 Ideally, that `Ensures` should be part of the interface, but that's not easily done.
 For now, we place it in the definition (function body).
+Once language support becomes available (e.g., see the [contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf)) we will adopt the standard version of preconditions, postconditions, and assertions.

 ##### Enforcement